pahen/madge/README.md

 - {String} **exclude**.
 String from which a regex will be constructed for excluding files from the scan.
 - {Boolean} **breakOnError**.
 True if the parser should stop on parse errors and when modules are missing, false otherwise.
 Defaults to false.
 - {Boolean} **optimized**.
 True if the parser should read modules from a optimized file (r.js).
 Defaults to false.
+- {String} **requireConfig**.
+Path to RequireJS config used to find shim dependencies.
+Not used by default.

 ## dependency object (returned from madge)